Edited by: Keri Stooksbury

 You’ll also be able to enroll in FX International Payments, which allows you to waive transaction fees on eligible foreign currency payments.

 If the items you buy are important to you, then you’ll want to keep them protected.
-The Centurion® Card from American Express will help you do that with its purchase, return, and extended warranty protections.
+The Centurion Card will help you do that with its purchase, return, and extended warranty protections.